nkriedner/public-api-requests/README.md

 I wrote all of the JavaScript code in the js files.

 The html and css files were provided by Teamtreehouse.

+I edited the following styles:

+-   For the body: background-color
+-   For the card class: background-color, color of the name, background-color on hover
+-   For the modal: background-color, color of the name, background-color of the button (+ on hover), border-color for the image

 To view the project visit: https://nkriedner.github.io/public-api-requests/